LorisMarini/helpers_py/README.md

 ## Secrets

-This repo uses [transcrypt](https://github.com/elasticdog/transcrypt) to transparently encrypt/decrypt sensitive information.
-All secrets used to talk to the rest of the world (**Slack, Claudant, Google Sheet, Google BigQuery, S3, GCS,** ...) are stored in `/secrets`.
+This repo uses [transcrypt](https://github.com/elasticdog/transcrypt) to transparently encrypt/decrypt sensitive information with **aes-256-cbc** cypher (test password is `LorisMarini`).
+All the secrets needed to talk to the rest of the world (**Slack, Claudant, Google Sheet, Google BigQuery, S3, GCS,** ...) are stored in `/secrets`.
 During remote deployment in a node/cluster, the decryption key can be read from an authenticated bucket (e.g. Amazon S3).
 Transcrypt is included as a submodule, so to clone the repo use: